rwilcox/my-learnings-docs/learning_azure.md

 Set at each level: resource, resource group, subscription, etc and then apply to children within that group.

+Can set restrictions on ie location, kinds of resources created, etc etc

+policy defintion: condition to evaluate and actions to perform when it's met initiative definition: set of policy definitions

+Built in policy definitions include:
+  * (List of) not allowed resource types
+  * allowed storage SKUs
+  * allowed resource types
+  * allowed locations
+  * ... etc

+"Compliance" tab shows you areas in your subscription that are out of compliance with your set policies or initiatives

+JSON documents
 # Azure Arc

 Unifies management of azure compliance etc in hybrid scenarios